remmover/fastapi_auth/README.md

 - **GET /api/contacts/search/{contact_value}**: Search contacts by name, surname, or email.
 - **GET /api/contacts/birthday/next-week**: Get contacts with birthdays in the upcoming week.

+## Authentication and Authorization

+To enhance security and control access to the API, the following mechanisms have been implemented:

+- **User Registration**: Users can register with their email and password.
+Duplicate email registration will result in an HTTP 409 Conflict response.

+- **Password Hashing**: The server securely hashes passwords and does not store them in plain text in the database.

+- **Authentication**: User authentication for POST operations is done using the user's email and password.
+An HTTP 401 Unauthorized response is returned if the user does not exist or if the password is incorrect.

+- **JWT Token**: JSON Web Tokens (JWT) are used for authorization.
+Upon successful authentication, the server returns an access token and a refresh token.
+Users can use the access token to perform authorized operations.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.